Beryllium: History

 Using an alcohol lamp, Wöhler heated alternating layers of beryllium chloride and potassium in a wired-shut platinum crucible.
 The above reaction immediately took place and caused the crucible to become white hot.
 Upon cooling and washing the resulting gray-black powder, he saw that it was made of fine particles with a dark metallic luster.
 The highly reactive potassium had been produced by the electrolysis of its compounds.
 He did not succeed to melt the beryllium particles.

+The process of producing beryllium was prohibitively expensive at the start of the 20th century.
+This changed once a cost effective process for extracting beryllium from beryl ore.
+In 1920, the price of producing a pound of beryllium was $5,000, but by 1931, it was $50.

 The direct electrolysis of a molten mixture of beryllium fluoride and sodium fluoride by Paul Lebeau in 1898 resulted in the first pure (99.5 to 99.8%) samples of beryllium.
 However, industrial production started only after the First World War.
 The original industrial involvement included subsidiaries and scientists related to the Union Carbide and Carbon Corporation in Cleveland, Ohio, and Siemens & Halske AG in Berlin.
 In the US, the process was ruled by Hugh S. Cooper, director of The Kemet Laboratories Company.
 In Germany, the first commercially successful process for producing beryllium was developed in 1921 by Alfred Stock and Hans Goldschmidt.

 A sample of beryllium was bombarded with alpha rays from the decay of radium in a 1932 experiment by James Chadwick that uncovered the existence of the neutron.
 This same method is used in one class of radioisotope-based laboratory neutron sources that produce 30 neutrons for every million α particles.